 A domain controller cannot be reached.
 This can occur on a computer that is currently disconnected from the network, separated from the domain by a firewall, or experiencing a network component failure (such as an unplugged cable or a faulty network adapter).

 If these issues occur, an error message appears, and you cannot complete the initialization process.
 To avoid this issue, allow Windows to initialize the TPM while you are connected to the corporate network and you can contact a domain controller.

 Troubleshoot systems with multiple TPMs

 Some systems may have multiple TPMs and the active TPM may be toggled in UEFI.
-Windows 10 does not support this behavior.
+Windows does not support this behavior.
 If you switch TPMs, Windows might not properly detect or interact with the new TPM.
 If you plan to switch TPMs you should toggle to the new TPM, clear it, and reinstall Windows.
-For more information, see Clear all the keys from the TPM, later in this topic.
+For more information, see Clear all the keys from the TPM, later in this article.

 For example, toggling TPMs will cause BitLocker to enter recovery mode.
 We strongly recommend that, on systems with two TPMs, one TPM is selected to be used and the selection is not changed.